-- Use the charger that comes with your wheelchair.
-Read and follow all instructions and warnings. - 2.
-Make sure room is well ventilated. - 3.
-Turn off all power to your chair. - Connect and disconnect battery cables with caution.
-Only connect the charger to the power supply after the charger has been connected to the chair - Make sure to allow enough time to fully charge batteries.
-Note: Batteries should never be left for long periods in the discharged state.
-Unused or stored batteries should be given a charge once per month. - Charge batteries by engaging charger connector to the charger/programmer port located on the joystick.
+- 1. Use the charger that comes with your wheelchair.
+Read and follow all instructions and warnings.

+- 2. Make sure room is well ventilated.

+- 3. Turn off all power to your chair.

+- 4. Connect and disconnect battery cables with caution.
+Only connect the charger to the power supply after the charger has been connected to the chair. - 5.
+Make sure to allow enough time to fully charge batteries. - NOTE- Batteries should never be left for long periods in the discharged state.
+Unused or stored batteries should be given a charge once per month. - Charge batteries by engaging the battery charger connector (A) to the charger/programming port (B) located on the joystick.